BubTec/HomeAssistant/FrostWarning/README.md

 ## How It Works

 ### API Integration
-The blueprint uses the German eiswarnung.de API to get accurate frost forecasts:
+The blueprint uses a REST sensor to get frost forecasts from eiswarnung.de:
 - **Level 1**: High risk - definitely need to scrape windshield
 - **Level 2**: Medium risk - might need to scrape windshield
 - **Level 0**: No risk - no scraping needed